GitHubDragonFly/Python_libplctag_Mac_PPC/README.md

 The computer configuration this was tested on: iMac G5 with PowerPC G5 2.1GHz, 2.5GB DDR2 RAM, Mac OS X 10.4.11.

+Try experimenting with 64-bit Mac computers by using different versions of the library that you can fetch from the [libplctag](https://github.com/libplctag/libplctag) website.

 # Screenshot

 ![Start Page](screenshots/plctag_gui_ppc.png?raw=true)